caraya/typography-sass/maps/SASS-maps-typography.md

 @mixin make-font-size($fs-font-size) {
   @if type-of($fs-font-size) == "list" {
     font-size: nth($fs-font-size, 1);
-    // If $fs-font-size is a list ($fs-font-size
+    // If $fs-font-size is a list, include
-    //has more than 1 value), include
     // both font-size and line-height
     @if (length($fs-font-size) > 1) {
       line-height: nth($fs-font-size, 2);